dimajix/flowman/docs/spec/relation/hiveUnionTable.md

  Specifies additional properties of the Hive table.
 This setting is only used when Flowman is used to create the Hive table and is ignored otherwise.
 This corresponds to the `TBLPROPERTIES` in a `CREATE TABLE` statement.

+## Description

+When using Hive union tables as data sinks in a [`relation` target](../target/relation.md), then Flowman will  manage the whole lifecycle for you.
+This means that
+* Hive tables will be created and migrated during `create` phase
+* Hive tables will be populated with records and partitions will be added during `build` phase
+* Hive tables will be truncated or individual partitions will be dropped during `clean` phase
+* Hive tables will be removed during `destroy` phase